StormCreative/frontend-styleguide/css.md

     This is an example of how we should comment our elements so that it will work with StyleDocco.

+    Within this stylesheet you will find styles for:

+    - SERVICES

     Here we will copy over the relevant HTML that we used to apply our styles to, making sure that it is correctly indented.

         <section class="services">